-There are a number of common and dominant beliefs and myths about child sexual abuse held by parents, community members and professionals.
-Abusers or offenders can rely on these myths to hide their abuse or as part of a threat they make to a child or someone else to keep the secret of the abuse.
-These myths may also prevent professionals from seeing and understanding risk to children (Esposito, 2014; Esposito & Field, 2016; Richards, 2011; The Leadership Council, 2005).
+There are several common and dominant beliefs and myths about child sexual abuse held by parents, community members and professionals.
+A person who sexually abuses children can rely on these myths to hide their abuse or use them as part of a threat they make to a child or someone else to keep the abuse secret.
+These myths may also prevent professionals from seeing and understanding risk to children (Esposito, 2014; Esposito and Field, 2016; Richards, 2011; The Leadership Council, 2005).
 Consider the following facts to support your understanding of child sexual abuse:

-Fact - Children behave differently as a result of abuse.
+Fact - Children behave differently as a result of sexual abuse.

-- Noticing different behaviour and asking about it can increase the chances of disclosure (Brennan & Graham, 2012).
+- Noticing different behaviour and asking about it can increase the chances of disclosure (Brennan and Graham, 2012).

-- Some children who have been abused may not appear emotionally distressed; they may even respond warmly towards the alleged abuser or offender.
+- Some children who have been sexually abused may not appear emotionally distressed; they may even respond warmly towards the alleged abuser.
 This does not mean the child has not been abused and does not mean the child is not traumatised by the abuse.

-- Children may mask their emotions for a number of reasons and may hold conflicting views about the alleged abuser or offender.
+- Children may mask their emotions for a number of reasons and may hold conflicting views about the alleged abuser.
 For example, they may love him as their dad but want the sexual abuse to stop.

 Fact - Some acts of sexual abuse (for example oral and digital abuse) may leave no physical trace.

-Fact - There are strong links between the presence of domestic and family violence and increased rates of sexual abuse of children, particularly when the abuse is perpetrated by a family member (Finkelhor, Turner, Ormrod & Hamby, 2010; Hanson, Self-Brown, Fricker-Elhai, Kilpatrick, Saunders & Resnick, 2006).
+Fact - There are strong links between the presence of domestic and family violence and increased rates of sexual abuse of children, particularly when the abuse is perpetrated by a family member (Hamby et al, 2011; Finklehor et al, 2010; Hanson et al, 2006).

 Fact - The separation of parents may present the first safe opportunity for a child to disclose sexual abuse.

-- Most allegations are not false and the view that mothers make false allegations of sexual abuse has been frequently refuted by the research (Weston, Gray, Qu, Smyth & Moloney, 2007).
+- Most allegations are not false and the view that mothers make false allegations of sexual abuse has been frequently refuted by the research (Weston, Gray, Qu, Smyth and Moloney, 2007).

-Fact - While some abusers or offenders may have a preference for one gender or age group, many do not and there are no absolutes.
+Fact - While some abusers may prefer one gender or age group, many do not.
+A person who sexually abuses a child is more likely to do so due to having access and opportunity to abuse a child rather than having a sexual attraction to a child.
 The gender or age of previous victims does not mean another gender or age group is not vulnerable to sexual abuse.

-Fact - It is true that the more times an abuser or offender has committed acts of sexual abuse against children the more likely they are to reoffend.
-However, not all abuser or offenders are compulsive (or committed).
-In 2001, research found that less than one quarter of the surveyed abuser or offenders had previous convictions for sexual offences (Smallbone & Wortley, 2001).
+Fact - It is true that the more times an abuser has committed acts of sexual abuse against children the more likely they are to reoffend.
+However, not all abusers will reoffend.
+In 2001, research found that less than one quarter of the surveyed abuser or offenders had previous convictions for sexual offences (Smallbone and Wortley, 2001).

 Fact - Children also sexually abuse other children.

-- Australian Police reports show that between nine and 18 per cent of all sexual offences are committed by young people (Boyd & Bromfield, 2006; Warner & Bartels, 2015).
+- Australian police reports show that between 9% and 16% of all sexual offences are committed by young people towards other children (Boyd and Bromfield, 2015).

-- Other authors have found that the number of offences is likely to be much higher than recorded crime data and may be as high as 50 per cent of child sexual abuse offences (Esposito & Field, 2016).
+- The reported numbers of sexual offences committed by young people toward other young people is hard to establish due to lack of reporting.
+Researchers suggest that the number of offences is likely to be much higher than recorded crime data and may be as high as 50% of child sexual abuse offences (Esposito and Field, 2016).